dandraka/Zoro/Zoro.Processor/README.md

 # Zoro - The masked avenger

-Zoro is a data masking/anonymization utility.
-It fetches data from a database or a CSV file, and creates a CSV file with masked data.
+Zoro is a data masking and anonymization utility.
+It fetches data from a database or a CSV file, and either creates a CSV file or runs SQL statements with the masked data.

-It can be used as a command line program (zoro.exe) or as a dotnet standard 2.1 library.
+It can be used as a command line program or as a dotnet standard 2.1 library.
 To run the command line program, simply copy the ```tools``` dir from the Nuget package.
 Windows and Linux versions, both 64-bit, are available.

 ## Usage:

 **As a command line utility:**

-Zoro.exe path_to_config_file
+[Win] zoro.exe path_to_config_file

-E.g. ```Zoro.exe c:\temp\mask.xml```
+E.g. ```zoro.exe c:\temp\mask.xml```

+[Linux] ./zoro path_to_config_file
+E.g. ```zoro /home/jim/data/mask.xml```

 **As a library**